apimatic/apimatic-transformer-action/README.md

 ###### Make sure to add the complete string Authorization: Basic cmFuZG9tQGdtYWlsLmNvbTpyYW5kb20= in your secret.

 * `auth`: (**Required**) The API Token which is needed for authorization.
 Register an [APIMatic](https://www.apimatic.io/account/register) account and purchase a subscription to be authorized with you email and password.
+* `inputURL`: (**Required**) API Specification URL where the specification that needs to be transformed is located
+* `exportFormat`: (**Required**) Required API Specification format for the list of supported formats mentioned above

+###### You can either pass the inputURL and exportFormat as arguments to the action as shown in the workflow or you can just create transform.json file as mentioned below.

 ###### There are three other inputs that are passed to this action:
 * fileUrl